emilouk/hello-world/README.md

 First Repository
 Hi All!

 Emilou here.
-I love traveling, exercising, reading.
+I love traveling, exercising, and reading.
 I am a business graduate student and will be graduating in December.